-Well yes, and no. You need to follow this 4-part recipe as the framework of describing a measure.
-But your measure might have a more complex calculation that needs more than one statistic, or several performance attribute data items, or a few scope data items.
+Well yes, and no. You need to follow this 4-part recipe as the framework of writing a quantitative performance measure or KPI.
+But your performance measure might have a more complex calculation that needs more than one statistic, or several performance attribute data items, or a few scope data items.

 - International Training Gross Profit Margin: Total sales revenue less total cost of sales, expressed as a percentage of total revenue, for all training workshops that are held internationally, by quarter.

-With very clear and specific descriptions based on this 4-part recipe, it’s easier to work out what data is needed and how to turn it into the values of the performance measure.
-And this means you’ll have a much higher chance of success in bringing your measures to life – the way you intended it to be.
+When we write our KPIs and performance measures quantitatively, with this 4-part recipe, it’s easier to work out what data is needed and how to turn it into the values of the performance measure.
+And this means we’ll have a much higher chance of success in bringing each KPI to life – the way we intended it to be.

-Share your measure descriptions on the Measure Up blog, and explore with me whether this 4-part formula really does work… or not.by
+Share your performance measure descriptions below in the comments, and explore with me whether this 4-part formula really does work… or not.

 Connect with Stacey